makrai/notes/pustejovsky91-synt-event-struct.md

       a further refinement of the semantic responsibilities within an LCS (Jackendoff, 1983; Rappaport & Levin, 1988)
 * one caveat about the analysis presented below
-  * not specifying the formal semantics of the event structure proposed here
+  * not specifying the formal semantics of the event structure
   * what we attempt to show is the relevance of event structure to lexical sem
-  * Where appropriate, we will briefly point out the technical details of the analysis, as well as the limitations and shortcomings of the proposal
+  * Where appropriate, we will briefly point out the
+    * technical details of the analysis, as well as the
+    * limitations and shortcomings of the proposal
   * Details of the formal interpretation can be found in Pustejovsky (1991)

 # 2 Event types 1